OXID-eSales/oxideshop-user-documentation/installation/new-installation/preparing-for-installation.rst

 ﻿Preparing for installation
 ==========================

-Some preparations are necessary for the reinstallation of OXID eShop 6.1.
+Some preparations are necessary for the new installation of OXID eShop 6.1.

 .. |schritt| image:: ../../media/icons/schritt.jpg
                :class: no-shadow